 GREAT DANE FOOD

 Choosing the right kibble is exceptionally important for Great Danes.
-Low quality foods and foods that are heavy in fillers are not recommended.
+Check your labels.

 If your Great Dane is struggling with gas, burping, puking, allergies and/or soft stools and diarrhea, you need to look at parasites, medical reasons, and the food.